 The University continues to recruit, admit, and retain top-caliber students even as we compete against the most selective public and private performing arts conservatory schools in the country.
-The University's total enrollment (undergraduate, graduate, and high school) increased with 1,348 students enrolled in Fall 2020 compared to 1,338 in the prior year.
+As fiscal year 2022 progresses, the University will build on its efforts to manage its resources to create unparalleled learning opportunities for our students and to establish strong ties to communities throughout the

-As fiscal year 2021 progresses, the University will build on its efforts to plan and manage its precious resources to create unparalleled learning opportunities for our students and to establish strong ties to communities throughout North Carolina and beyond.
-Management continues to maintain a close watch over resources to ensure the ability to react to unknown internal and external issues and sustain its current high-quality financial position.
+State and beyond.
+Management continues to maintain a close watch over resources to ensure the ability to respond to unknown internal and external issues and sustain its current high-quality financial position.